-Vanessa Marcie invited classmates to her native Côte d’Azur to discover a region of investment potential beyond tourism.
+Vanessa Marcie (EMBA 2016) invited classmates to her native Côte d’Azur to discover a region of investment potential beyond tourism.

 A few weeks ago, I welcomed a dozen students from the Cambridge EMBA 2016, to the Côte d’Azur.
 My challenge: changing their perception of the Côte d’Azur.

 The Côte d’Azur is well known as a touristy place.
 No need to introduce Nice, Cannes, Monaco or Saint-Tropez, they are the top leisure destinations for summer.